Configuring Liver Writer for Drupal

 Some problems are remaining with Drupal: Live Writer can not download the theme (not important), et you can not view the post directly from Live Writer once publised.

-If something does not work, do not hesitate to use the FAQ.
+If something does not work, do not hesitate to post a comment.